webpack/webpack.js.org/content/guides/webpack-and-typescript.md

 };
 ```

-Here we specify our entry point to be index.ts in our current directory,
+Here we specify our entry point to be __index.ts__ in our current directory,
-an output file called bundle.js
+an output file called __bundle.js__
-and our typescript loader that is in charge of compiling our typescript file to javascript.
+and our TypeScript loader that is in charge of compiling our TypeScript file to JavaScript.

 ## Typescript loaders

-Currently there are 2 loaders for typescript available:
+Currently there are 2 loaders for TypeScript available:
 * [awesome-typescript-loader](https://github.com/s-panferov/awesome-typescript-loader)
 * [ts-loader](https://github.com/TypeStrong/ts-loader)

-Awesome typescript loader has created a wonderful explanation of the
+Awesome TypeScript loader has created a wonderful explanation of the
 difference between awesome-typescript-loader and ts-loader.

 You can read more about it [here](https://github.com/s-panferov/awesome-typescript-loader#differences-between-ts-loader).